Detecting Where Effects Occur by Testing Hypotheses in Order: Strong FWER Control

 where $\Phi$ is the standard normal CDF.
+For a balanced two-arm test the standardized effect $\delta$ relates to Cohen's $d = (\mu_T - \mu_C)/\sigma$ by $\delta = d/2$, since the noncentrality of the mean-difference test is $d \sqrt{n_\ell/4} = (d/2)\sqrt{n_\ell}$ --- the half absorbing the even split of each node's $n_\ell$ units between treatment and control.
 Power decays because $n_\ell = N/k^{\ell-1}$, using equal splitting for simplicity.
 At the root, the full sample $N$ is available and power is typically high.
 At level $\ell$, the sample has been split among $k^{\ell-1}$ branches, so each branch uses roughly $N/k^{\ell-1}$ observations.
 Power drops because the test statistic's signal-to-noise ratio scales with $\sqrt{n}$: splitting the sample among three branches cuts the effective sample by a factor of three and reduces the signal-to-noise ratio by $\sqrt{3} \approx 1.7$.
-In a tree with $k = 3$ and moderate effect sizes, power typically drops below the critical threshold $1/k = 1/3$ by level~3 or~4, so the error load decreases from that point onward.
+In a tree with $k = 3$ and moderate effect sizes, power typically drops below the critical power level $1/k = 1/3$ by level~3 or~4, so the error load decreases from that point onward.

 In the multi-site education policy trials that motivate this paper, $k \approx 3$, $L \approx 3$, and power is moderate.
-Under these conditions, $\sum G_\ell < 1$ and the unadjusted procedure controls FWER --- explaining why the simulation in Section~\ref{sec:strong_fwer_sim} of the main text shows $\mathrm{FWER} \leq \alpha$ without any adjustment. \end{remark}
+Under these conditions, $\sum_{\ell=2}^L G_\ell < 1$ and the unadjusted procedure controls FWER --- explaining why the simulation in Section~\ref{sec:strong_fwer_sim} of the main text shows $\mathrm{FWER} \leq \alpha$ without any adjustment.

+\textbf{Conditional versus marginal power.} Formula~\eqref{eq:power-decay} gives \emph{marginal} power: the probability of rejection at depth~$\ell$ without conditioning on ancestor outcomes.
+The proofs in this section use the \emph{conditional} power $\theta_\ell = \Pr(R_\ell = 1 \mid \text{all ancestors rejected})$.
+When ancestor power is high ($\theta_{\text{parent}} \to 1$), the conditioning event is nearly certain, so the conditional and marginal powers are nearly equal and~\eqref{eq:power-decay} is a good approximation to $\theta_\ell$.
+When ancestor power is moderate, the conditional power can exceed the marginal by a factor~$\rho$ that depends on the correlation between parent and child test statistics.
+See Remark~\ref{rem:sensitivity} for the sensitivity framework that absorbs this gap: any inflation is captured by~$\kappa_{\max}$, and the robust gating condition shows it is tolerable whenever the error load is small. \end{remark}

-\begin{corollary}[FWER Inflation with High Root Power] Suppose the root is false with root power $\pi_1 = 1$ (the root always rejects), and $e_1$ of the root's $k$ children are true nulls ($1 \leq e_1 \leq k-1$; the intersection structure requires at least one child to be false).
-Since all nodes at level~2 are tested at the same significance level, which we write as $\alpha_{\text{lev.\,2}}$, then:
+\begin{corollary}[FWER Inflation with High Root Power] Consider a two-level tree ($L = 2$, root plus children) where the root is false with root power $\pi_{\text{root}} = 1$ (the root always rejects), and $e_2$ of the root's children are true nulls ($1 \leq e_2 \leq k-1$; the intersection structure requires at least one child to be false).
+If tests at sibling nodes are independent (as in block-randomized experiments with independent blocks) and all children are tested at level $\alpha_{\text{lev.\,2}}$, then: